Dirndl Dresses and Lederhose

 But you can wear your Tracht or Trachtenkleidung also for (countryside) weddings, public festivals, beer festivals, and May pole celebrations.
 Back in your home country you could even wear your Dirndl and Lederhose as a Halloween costume or party outfit :-)

 Dirndl is the Bavarian word for girl and because formerly all women wore this dress, it was given the same name.
-The traditional style consists of a wide and long skirt with a (sometimes topless) corsage, a white blouse and a colorful apron.
+The traditional style consists of the dress itself (a wide and long skirt with a corsage), a white blouse and a colorful apron.
 Modern styles are seen in all lengths, from long to mini.

 Originally the Dirndl was the working dress of female servants.
 Even today it's the uniform for waitresses not only during Oktoberfest, but also in many traditional Bavarian restaurants and beer halls.
 Therefore the fabric usually is very robust cotton.